-Morphy sells antiques of all kinds, not just firearms, but they typically host four firearm-specific auctions per year.
+Morphy sells antiques of all kinds, not just firearms.
+But they typically host four firearm-specific auctions per year.

+The Field and Range Auctions occur in the winter and fall with lower-priced weapons — usually valued between $500 and $3,000.
 The big advantage of Morphy over sites like GunBroker is that it’s easier to find rare or unusual firearms in good condition.

-In addition, you can view the catalog for upcoming options well ahead of time, so you’ll know what’s available and can plan accordingly before the auction starts.
+In addition, you can view the catalog for upcoming options well ahead of time.
+So you’ll know what’s available and can plan accordingly before the auction starts.

-If you have an antique firearm (or another type of antique, for that matter) of your own that you’re looking to sell, an auction house can be a great way to get the best possible price.
+If you have an antique firearm (or another type of antique, for that matter) of your own that you want to sell, an auction house can be a great way to get the best possible price.

 3. Rock Island Auction

-On top of that, they host up to three Premier Auctions per year, which is where those rarer items can be found.
+On top of that, they host up to three Premier Auctions per year — where rarer items can be found.

-In other words, they’ll match bids made by others as they’re made up to your maximum amount, so you don’t have to pay that whole amount if bidding stops at a lower amount.
+In other words, they’ll match bids made by others up to your maximum amount.
+But you don’t have to pay that whole amount if bidding stops at a lower amount.